 We want a strong political system with equally strong supporting institutions not for purposes of dominating or suppressing other communities but to protect our norms and values from invasion or pollution.
 Our systems must be built as a response to our needs not as retaliatory measures influenced by other communities’ choices.

 We are responsible for our choices and others are responsible for theirs.
-ZANU PF chose to use Gukurahundi to establish a delusional oneness;we do not need to follow the same route.
-Divisive policies are for the incompetent.
+ZANU PF chose to use Gukurahundi to establish a delusional oneness; we do not need to follow the same route.
+Divisive policies are for incompetent operators.
 Our political success will not be judged by how many ethnic Shona citizens are disadvantaged or killed or excluded or expelled but on how free, safe and secure all citizens of Mthwakazi are.

 Mthwakazi has always been a safe space for diversity; we have never had fears about being different, but that has been our source of social and cultural wealth.
 Attempts to alter that will risk the demise of Mthwakazi as we know her today.
 Our unity and sense of safety and security are based on our unique respect of difference, any indication of intolerance will trigger unintended instability due to perceived vulnerability among most communities in the region.

-Instead of fighting the existing model, we must build a new model that renders the MDC and ZANU PF models obsolete.
+Instead of fighting the existing model, we must build a new model that renders the MDC and ZANU PF models obsolete within Mthwakazi.
 We will never be bystanders in the face of evil, but peaceful means must be our intervention of choice.
 Should peaceful means be impossible and violence or anarchy become inevitable, it must never be because of us.

-It can be argued that employing tribalism is the route that both the MDC and ZANU PF will prefer we adopted so they can excuse their own actions as of public interest.
+Sad as it sounds, it can be argued that employing tribalism is the route that both the MDC and ZANU PF will prefer we adopted so they can excuse their own oppressive actions against Mthwakazi as of public interest.